-СО Course Objectives CO-1 Paraphrase the knowledge about Lagrangian and Hamiltonian Formulations.
+СО The learners will be able to CO-1 Paraphrase the knowledge about Lagrangian and Hamiltonian Formulations.
 CO-2 Explain the quantization of field of charged particles.
 CO-3 Compare the interaction of quantum field with perturbation theory.
 CO-4 Review the scattering theory and the behaviour of spin.
 CO-5 Develop the knowledge of quantum electrodynamics field.